I. Why Guns are Not Like Spoons

 Sure, you can use a gun for other things.
 Like killing animals, “merely” injuring people, scaring people away by firing shots, target practice, scaring people by waving it around, collecting it and hanging it on a wall, or hitting someone with blunt end.
 You could even eat with it—dip the butt in some nacho cheese or something.
 You can use a spoon for other things.
 Like hanging on your nose, storing in your drawer, collecting and hanging it on a wall.
 You could even kill someone with it.
 Stab someone super hard, or something.

 However, these other uses aren’t really the gun’s or spoon’s primary purpose, and they aren’t super important for alternative uses.
-One really buys a gun because it is especially designed for killing one or several people at a time from some distance.
-And one really buys a spoon to eat things like soup and cereal.
+Everything about a gun is engineered so that IF you use it as intended against a person or an animal, it will kill that person or animal.
+Everything about a spoon is engineered to help humans eat things like soup and cereal.

 II.
 Why Comparing Guns with Other Inanimate Objects Matters